Skip to main content

 The purpose of this Act is to:

-• Create a scalable, data driven model to inform any future expansion of national health coverage.
+Create a scalable, data driven model to inform any future expansion of a national public option.

 Section 3.
 Authorization of Funds